Introduction

 Key Consideration:

-Despite simplification, Business One maintains SAP characteristics—implementation complexity requiring specialized partners, customization following SAP development patterns, and ongoing consultant dependencies.
+Despite simplification, Business One retains typical SAP characteristics: implementation complexity requiring specialized partners, customization following SAP development patterns, and ongoing consultant dependencies.
 Inventory management configuration and modifications require SAP expertise rather than business-user self-service.
 Implementation timelines typically extend 6-12 months depending on scope and complexity.
 Total cost of ownership includes not just software licensing but substantial implementation services and ongoing partner relationships.
-Business One serves mid-sized businesses effectively when SAP ecosystem benefits and international requirements justify traditional ERP implementation approaches and associated costs.
+Business One works well when SAP ecosystem benefits and international requirements justify traditional ERP implementation and associated costs.

 Key Selection Criteria: Choosing the Right Inventory Management Platform